 I mean, seriously?
 How can you not love that?
 A bank that is fighting to end banks gouging customers will get my vote every time.
 In the linked article above we told you how great Ally’s checking accounts were, but the saving options are great, too.

 Here’s what you get with Ally:

-- Industry leading high yield interest rate.
+- High yield interest rate.
 You won’t earn more interest with a reputable online bank.